-As we have seen with the Hard and Soft versions of this challenge, there are reading requirements for both.
+As we have seen with this challenge’s Hard and Soft versions, there are reading requirements for both.

 This challenge has a similar requirement, but they loosened the requirements to allow for reading books and listening to books on tape or podcasts.